ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Thinking about how your travel intentions are likely to change against pre-Covid years, are you likely to take more, fewer or about the same number of holidays to the following places?”

-Spontaneous outbreaks of Covid variants mean that some wealthy travellers may remain watchful about planning their holidays, both in terms of frequency and location.
-A third (32%) say that they are likely to book more holidays within their own country in the coming years, with only 5% expecting to cut back and the remaining 63% taking about the same number of domestic trips.
+New travel considerations such as spontaneous Covid outbreaks mean that some wealthy travellers may remain watchful about planning their holidays, both in terms of frequency and location.
+A third (32%) say that they are likely to book more holidays within their own country in the coming years, with only 6% expecting to cut back and the remaining 62% taking about the same number of domestic trips.
 These results are broadly in line with the previous quarter.

 Shorter-haul flights may remain desirable in the immediate future as some travellers still look to minimise their time on-board where possible, or to avoid air travel disruption.
 For airlines, the challenge remains continually restoring confidence so that travellers feel comfortable about spending longer periods on planes.
-Just over one-quarter say that they expect to take more short- and medium-haul flights in the coming years, with only one in ten cutting back.
-While 27% expect to take more long-haul flights, two in ten plan to cut back on these.
+Just over one-quarter say that they expect to take more short- and medium-haul flights in the coming years, with only one-in-ten cutting back.
+While one quarter (27%) also expect to take more long-haul flights, 23% plan to cut back on these.

 Back to Top